pivotal/docs-tap/install-tanzu-cli.hbs.md

          sudo yum install -y tanzu-cli # If you are using DNF, run sudo dnf install -y tanzu-cli.
          ```

-   1. Check that the correct version of the CLI is properly installed.
+   1. Verify that the correct version of the CLI is properly installed.

       ```console
       tanzu version